SIRUI125/serverless-assignment1/README.md

 This repository contains an implementation of a serverless REST API for the AWS platform.
 The CDK framework is used to provision its infrastructure.
 The API's domain context is movie reviews.

 API endpoints.
-[ Provide a bullet-point list of the app's endpoints (excluding the Auth API endpoints you have successfully implemented in full.
-Omit those in the assignment specification that you did not complete.] e.g.

 + POST /movies/reviews - add a movie review.